GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Experimental setup

 \textbf{\textit{Validity}} assesses whether the produced CFs genuinely belong to the desired class \cite{Guo2021CounterNetET}.
 High validity indicates the technique’s effectiveness in generating valid CF examples.
 Like \cite{Barbiero2021EntropybasedLE}, a simulation-aided method is designed to estimate the validity of the CFs.

+The simulator used to estimate validity is an XGBoost model trained with real data.
+With a max-depth of $2$, learning rate of $0.62$, $12$ estimators and $85\%$ training data, the XGBoost simulator achieves $80.23\%$ accuracy and $0.798$ F1-score.

+\textbf{\textit{LoopInsighT1 validity}} GlyTwin generated CFs are further validated using an off-the-shelf glucose level simulator called LoopInsighT1 \cite{Peuscher2024AMO} which is developed using UVA Padova physiological model of insulin pharmacodynamics, carbohydrate absorption, and glucose regulation \cite{Man2014TheUT}.
+This way, a CF is considered valid if the resulting simulated glycemic response stays within-target glycemic range.

 \textbf{\textit{Nearest Neighbor Test (NN Test)}} validates the effectiveness of the CFs by comparing them against historical data to determine their likely outcomes (e.g., hyperglycemia or normoglycemia) based on past similar instances.
-We implement it using a k-nearest neighbor (k-NN) algorithm.
+We implement it using a k-nearest neighbor (k-NN) algorithm where $k=7$ and the accuracy is $83.8\%$.
+This is very similar to the yNN test in \cite{Laugel2019TheDO} and \cite{Williams2024RethinkingDM}

 \textbf{\textit{Proximity}} is the $L_2$ norm distance between $X_T$ and ${X_T}^*$.
 A low \textit{Proximity} ensures we are making small change to the factual sample by preserving the details and not over-correcting the user \cite{Wachter2017CounterfactualEW}.